slamkajs/perimeter.js/README.md

+#This is a modified version of Perimeter.js to allow for moving targets.
 Perimeter.js
 ====
 <blockquote>
     <p>Creates an invisible perimeter around a target element and monitors mouse breaches.</p>
 </blockquote>

 More info, documentation and examples @ http://github.e-sites.nl/perimeter.js/

 ##Use cases
 <ul>
     <li>Get the user's attention, in terms of showing some sort of tooltip / popover when hovering near a certain element, like a hint or a tip.</li>
     <li>Lazy load a script when the perimeter of the target element is breached (AFAIK Google does this when a user moves it's mouse towards the red 'compose' button).</li>
     <li>Fetch data via AJAX and do something with it when a users navigates towards a certain element.</li>
 </ul>

 ##Specs
 <ul>
     <li>Lightweight; (~0.6kb minified / gzipped)</li>
     <li>No dependencies; just plug it in and you're good to go</li>
     <li>Built-in debugger to actually see where the perimeter is located (boundary.js)</li>
     <li>Fully documented</li>
     <li>Unit-tests available</li>
 </ul>

 ##Getting started